 - Make a written commitment to conducting outreach activities at least once per month for a twelve-month period.

 - Attend AGU’s Fall Meeting in San Francisco, CA (travel costs covered).

 A maximum of 15 applicants will be accepted into each track.
-To qualify, applicants must demonstrate an aptitude for science communications and a strong desire to engage with a variety of audiences and to speak out about the importance of Earth and space science.
-Applicants from Washington, California, Arizona, Texas, Minnesota, Wisconsin, Michigan, Illinois, Mississippi, Alabama, Florida, North Carolina, Pennsylvania, New York, Virginia, and New Hampshire are strongly preferred.
+To qualify, applicants must demonstrate an aptitude for science communication and a strong desire to engage with a variety of audiences and to speak out about the importance of Earth and space science.
+Applicants from Washington, California, Arizona, Texas, Minnesota, Wisconsin, Michigan, Illinois, Mississippi, Alabama, Florida, North Carolina, Pennsylvania, New York, Virginia, and New Hampshire are strongly encouraged to apply.
 These states were chosen to reflect geographic diversity, address AGU’s strategic priorities, and consider the positions their elected officials hold on Capitol Hill.

-The application deadline is 1 February, and approved applicants will be notified by 22 Feburary.
+The application deadline is 1 February, and approved applicants will be notified by 22 February.